gabrielmougard/Shnell/README.md

 Then, I decided to implement my own abstract data types for some tasks (e.g : the Node structure, to have a LinkedList containing the written command and not a simple buffer because of the fixed size of this one).
 I end up coding the simplest features first (the `version` command, the `pwd` command, etc...) and finally, once I had done the `led status`, `led on`, and `led off` commands, things were just starting to get fun...
 I just can't figure out how to do the 'blinking' process without stopping the main program.
 I got stuck into this particular problem for a couple of days, but I decided to go for some inefficient solutions since I was running out of ideas...
 I decided to use child processes (with `fork()`) in an other terminal to simulate the LED.
 Actually, for each blinking LED, there is one associated terminal with a fancy blinking icon and the PID !
+Then I add to do a Makefile in order to build the project.
 Currently, I'm still debugging the codebase.
 I hope I will solve the main issues.

 Cheers !